Jordan Bardella: heir of France's Le Pen at just 27

 But many expect the party position to be a stepping stone.

-"I don't know if we're allowed to say it, and I don't want to flatter him, but I sincerely believe Jordan will be president one day," said MP Jacobelli.
+"I don't know if we're allowed to say it, and I don't want to flatter him, but I sincerely believe Jordan will be president one day," said member of parliament Jacobelli.

 © 2022 AFP